Lastcraft484/Wip-Electron-Browser/README.md

 this is a terrible web browser that I made because I wanted to mess around with electron.

 ## To Use

-# Go into the repository
 cd [directory]
-# Install dependencies
-npm install
-# Run the app
 npm start

+It might work, just maybe